danvet/danvet.github.io/_posts/2015-04-02-community-code-of-conduct-for-intel-gfx.md

-And in case you have a problem with an individual drm/i915 maintainer and don't want to raise it with the other one there's the <a href="http://www.x.org/wiki/BoardOfDirectors/">Xorg BoD</a>, <a href="http://www.linuxfoundation.org/programs/advisory-councils/tab">linux foundation TAB</a> and the drm upstream maintainer Dave Airlie.
+And in case you have a problem with an individual drm/i915 maintainer and don't want to raise it with the other one there's the [linux foundation TAB](http://www.x.org/wiki/BoardOfDirectors/">Xorg BoD</a>, <a href="http://www.linuxfoundation.org/programs/advisory-councils/tab) and the drm upstream maintainer Dave Airlie.